craigmckeachie/react-course/concepts/A6-ProjectSetup.md

-# Chapter 20: Project Setup
+# Appendix A6: Project Setup

 ## Create New ES6 Project